+The Our Father is found in Matthew chapter 6 where Jesus teaches the disciples how to pray.
+If this line is in the Bible, then dropping it seems to be a clear example of the Church “subtracting from Scripture” (due to some “tradition of man” perhaps).
 However, the history behind this little phrase is a bit more involved – and it argues for the reliability of Church tradition, not against it.

+The English wording of the Our Father that Protestants use today reflects the version based on the English version of the Bible produced by Tyndale in 1525.
+Tyndale’s version was not traditional in the liturgical tradition of western Christendom, until found the 1637 Scottish Book of Common Prayer.
 Finally, although the longer ending remains popular in use today, there are many Bibles that do not include it.
-Catholic Bible translations (e.g., the Vulgate, the Douay-Rheims, or the New American) have never included it, and today most Protestant Bibles do not either: the ASV, CEV, ESV, GWT, GNT, NET, NIV, NIRV, NLT, and TNIV drop the phrase entirely, and others like the HCSB, NASB, and NCV bracket the phrase to set it off from the original text.
-Even the modern version of the translation pictured above (the KJV) includes a footnote stating that the phrase is omitted in older manuscripts.
+Catholic Bible translations (e.g., the Vulgate, the Douay-Rheims, or the New American) have never included it, and today most Protestant Bibles do not either (e.g., the ASV, CEV, ESV, GWT, GNT, NET, NIV, NIRV, NLT, and TNIV do not include the phrase, and others such as the HCSB, NASB, and NCV often bracket the phrase to set it off from the original text).
+Even modern versions of the KJV includes a footnote stating that the phrase is omitted in older manuscripts.

-The Christian manual known as the Didache (c.
-95 A.D.) has a short version of the doxology after the “Our Father” in chapter 8, and the doxology’s longer reading is found in the fourth century Apostolic Constitutions (7.24).
-It is likely, then, that at some point in time, a scribe (familiar with the liturgy) added the phrase while copying the “Our Father” passage, and it then found its way into later translations of the text itself.
-These copies eventually outnumbered the more ancient copies, and the phrase became part of the gospels in the majority of Bible manuscripts.
+Scriptural and traditional evidence points to a 4th century addition of the phrase to the original prayer.
+It is likely that around this time, a scribe familiar with the liturgy added the doxology to Sacred Scripture while copying the “Our Father” passage, and it found its way into later translations of the Bible itself.
+These copies eventually outnumbered the more ancient documents, and the phrase was included in the gospels in the majority of ancient Bible manuscripts from then on.

-When Protestants produced their own Bible translations (such as the KJV shown above), they used the majority text as their source.
+When early Protestants produced their own Bible translations in the 16th century, they used the majority text as their source.
 The result was that their translations included the phrase as if it were part of the original gospel writings.
-In England, Tyndale’s translation included it as well.
-Then, when Henry VIII split from the Catholic Church, he decreed the inclusion of the added phrase in worship.
+In England, Tyndale’s translation included it, and when Henry VIII split from the Catholic Church, he decreed its inclusion in worship.
 Finally, the virulently anti-Catholic Queen Elizabeth had it included in the Anglican Book of Common Prayer.
 Once it was brought over to America by the Puritans, the phrase’s addition was further solidified.
 So it seems that English Protestants added a traditional Catholic prayer to the Bible in order to distance themselves from what they thought were unbiblical Catholic traditions!